Running a Polkadot Node

 The Engine of a Multichain Universe: Polkadot's Architecture Unpacked

-• Collators: The record-keepers of the parachains.
+Collators maintain the parachains.
 They collect parachain transactions and produce state transition proofs for Validators to verify.
 Most developers building on a parachain will interact with or run a collator node.

-• Nominators: DOT holders who contribute to the network's security by selecting and staking their tokens behind trustworthy Validators.
+Nominators are DOT holders who contribute to the network's security by selecting and staking their tokens behind trustworthy Validators.

 Choosing Your Mission: A Guide to Polkadot Node Types

 Not all nodes are created equal.
-The type of node you run depends entirely on your objectives.
+The type of node you run depends on your objectives.
 Choosing the right one is critical for managing resources and achieving your goals efficiently.

 Preparing for Launch: System Requirements and Prerequisites

-Hardware Recommendations:
+Hardware Recommendations

-• Storage: This is the most critical component.
-A high-speed NVMe Solid State Drive (SSD) is essential.
-For a pruned node, plan for at least 1TB to be safe.
+A modern multi-core processor, such as an Intel Core i7/i9 or AMD Ryzen 7/9 series, is recommended.
+For memory, 16 GB of RAM is a comfortable minimum for a full node, while 32 GB or more is recommended for heavy usage or for running an archive node.
+Storage is the most critical component; a high-speed NVMe Solid State Drive (SSD) is essential.
+Plan for at least 1 TB for a pruned node to be safe.
 For an archive node, you will need several terabytes of NVMe storage and a plan for expansion.
-Do not attempt to run a node on a Hard Disk Drive (HDD).
+Do not attempt to run a node on a traditional Hard Disk Drive (HDD).

-Software Prerequisites:
+Software Prerequisites

 Your Step-by-Step Node Deployment Blueprint